in-toto/attestation/spec/v1.0-draft/README.md

 ## Common field types

-As part of this specification, we also define a set of commonly [field types] for any layer of an in-toto attestation.
+As part of this specification, we also define a set of common [field types] for any layer of an in-toto attestation.

 ## Parsing rules